-The City's net position increased in 2020 by \$58.2 million or 16% from 2019.
-The largest portion, approximately \$352.8 million, of the City's net position represents its investment in infrastructure and other capital assets (e.g. land, building, other improvements, etc.) used in Governmental activities, net of amounts borrowed to finance the investment.
+The City's net position increased in 2021 by \$26.7 million or 6% from 2020.
+The largest portion, approximately \$362 million, of the City's net position represents its investment in infrastructure and other capital assets (e.g., land, building, other improvements, etc.) used in Governmental activities, net of amounts borrowed to finance the investment.
 The City uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the City's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources since the capital assets themselves cannot be liquidated for these liabilities.

-An additional portion of the City's governmental net position of \$38.3 million, or 9.2%, represents the resources that are subject to restrictions that may only be used to construct specified capital projects, debt service, tourism, public safety programs or pensions.
+An additional portion of the City's governmental net position of \$53.4 million, or 12%, represents the resources that are subject to restrictions that may only be used to construct specified capital projects, debt service, tourism, public safety programs or pensions.
 The restrictions on these funds were placed by law makers or covenants and cannot be changed by the City.

 Unrestricted net position can be used to finance day-to-day operations without constraints established by debt covenants or other legal requirements or restrictions.
-The City's unrestricted net position increased from 2019 by \$10.4 million to \$26.2 million because of new construction and land purchases in the City.
+The City's unrestricted net position increased \$6.0 million from \$26.2 million in 2020, to \$32.2 million in 2021.
+This increase is attributed to a combination of new construction, land purchases, and American Rescue Plan Act funds.

-At the end of the fiscal year 2020, the City was able to report positive balances in all categories of net position for the government as a whole.
+At the end of the fiscal year 2021, the City was able to report positive balances in all categories of net position for the government as a whole.